Feevah/Seating-App-to-practice-DOM-manipulation/README.md

-#### A quick cod along led by Brad Traversy to practice DOM manipulation.
+#### A quick code along led by Brad Traversy to practice DOM manipulation.